-What is it about smothered french fries that can send even the most well-intentioned, disciplined dieters into a struggle of willpower?
-Oh, right... crisp, seasoned french fries topped with tangy, creamy fry sauce are irresistible.
-If you make your own french fries at home, bake them, and top the fries with a Whole30 approved, keto- and paleo-friendly sauce without added sugar or canola oil, fries with special sauce can be an occasional indulgence that can make real-food eating easier and more pleasurable.
+What is it about smothered steak fries that can send even the most well-intentioned, disciplined dieters into a struggle of willpower?
+Oh, right... crisp, seasoned steak fries topped with tangy, creamy fry sauce are irresistible.
+If you make your own french fries recipe at home, bake them, and top them with a Whole30 approved, keto- and paleo-friendly sauce without added sugar or canola oil, steak fries with special sauce can be an occasional indulgence that can make real-food eating easier and more pleasurable.

-3 Tips for Making Crispy Oven-Baked French Fries
+3 Tips for Making Crispy Oven-Baked Steak Fries

 - Preheat the oven and heat up the baking sheet before baking the fries.
 Heating the oven and baking sheet thoroughly before putting the fries on the baking sheet and in the oven hits the potatoes with even heat that will help the fries crisp evenly.